-News features The Big Interview Industry Insight Green Milo
+News features The Big Interview Industry Insight Green Clarity

 🕒 Article read time: 3 minutes

-“Rolling carpet” solar railway tracks get green light in Switzerland
+“Rolling carpet” solar railway tracks get green light in Switzerland.

 Solar panels are set to be rolled out “like carpet” on railway tracks in Switzerland in a world-first.
 Swiss start-up Sun-Ways has been given the green light for a three-year pilot project in the western canton of Neuchâtel, with work to begin in spring 2025.